depoplabs/web-pair-programming-assessment/README.md

-# Depop's Web Pair Programming Assessment
+# Depop's Web Technical Assessment

-This repo contains a blank react app and pair programming assessment for the Depop web full-stack role.
+This repo contains a blank react app and technical assessment brief for the Depop web full-stack role.

 [Click here](/assessment.md) to see the brief for the task.